rrajasek92/folio-app/readme.txt

 My overall approach was to of course make the project as modular and clean as possible.
 I utilized redux to store both user inputs (risk tolerance level and current portfolio).
-My backend recommendation engine in /src/functions/recommendationEngine.js used this user data to create a standard data distribution for their ideal model and subtracted the calculated percentages of their current portfolio to create a suggested transaction model.
+My backend recommendation engine in /src/functions/recommendationEngine.js used this user data to create a standard data distribution for their ideal model.
+From there the transaction logic takes the user portfolio and calculates the minimum necessary transactions to match their ideal portfolio.
+The Transaction list component displays the resulting JSON as Transaction Cards showing the suggested money transfers between investments.
-These can be found in /src/functions as both part of the recommendation engine and as helper functions.
+These functions can be found in /src/functions as both part of the recommendation engine and as helper functions.
 I used react-navigation as my router, with configuration in the /src/navigation/config directory.
 App.js (the root component) renders a RootStack component, which is a StackNavigator component (from react-navigation) that utilizes my router configuration.